utap2/utap2/docs/rst/installation.rst

 UTAP can be installed as an instance container or as a sandbox container.
 If "USER"  has “Fakeroot” privileges and ~35 GB are available in the server temp directory (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters.conf file below) or in "HOST_MOUNT" directory
-and corresponding directory is not mounted as gpfs or nfs mount, then UTAP will be installed as instance container. otherwise, sandbox container will be installed.
+and the corresponding directory is not mounted as gpfs or nfs mount, then UTAP will be installed as instance container. otherwise, UTAP sandbox container will be installed.

 The "USER" should then do the following: